Marketto/mockettaro/README.md

 This project is licensed under the MIT License - see the [License](/LICENSE) file for details

 ##Changelog
+### 1.3.3
+- Removed all unused dependencies
+- Removed logger and chalk dependency
+- Used @marketto/js-logger to log event on console
+- Removed 'use strict' since it's moving to ES6
 ### 1.3.2
 - Log info on missing and found json
 - Fixed compatibility issues with Windows